Nebraska Transportation Department announces bridge repairs

-Lincoln, Neb. — Nebraska Department of Transportation has announced scheduled repairs for bridges washed out or damaged in historic mid-March floods.
+LINCOLN, Neb.
+(AP) – The Nebraska Department of Transportation has announced scheduled repairs for bridges washed out or damaged in historic mid-March floods.

 The department says a contract for repairs to a bridge on Highway 11 south of Butte has been awarded, with a completion date of Dec.
 31 set.
 The department says engineers had to alter the design to replace the bridge deck and repair steel girders.
 A temporary bridge is expected to open in August.